MicrosoftDocs/WSL/WSL/troubleshooting.md

 ### Running Windows commands fails inside a distribution

-Some distributions [available in Microsoft Store](install-win10.md#step-6---install-your-linux-distribution-of-choice) are yet not fully compatible to run Windows commands in [Terminal](https://en.wikipedia.org/wiki/Linux_console) out of the box.
+Some distributions [available in Microsoft Store](install-manual.md#step-6---install-your-linux-distribution-of-choice) are yet not fully compatible to run Windows commands out of the box.
 If you get an error `-bash: powershell.exe: command not found` running `powershell.exe /c start .` or any other Windows command, you can resolve it following these steps:

 1. In your WSL distribution run `echo $PATH`.
    If it does not include: `/mnt/c/Windows/system32` something is redefining the standard PATH variable.